 - Another book I liked was Top 100 Baby Purees: 100 Quick and Easy Meals for a Healthy and Happy Baby.

-- I always found Wholesome Baby Food to be helpful.
+- I always found the website Wholesome Baby Food to be helpful.